brevzin/cpp_proposals/3795_misc_reflection_cleanup/misc-reflection-cleanup.md

 ```
 :::

-Add to the front matter in [meta.reflection.synop]:
+Add to the front matter in 21.4.1, [meta.syn]:

 ::: std
 [1]{.pnum} Unless otherwise specified, each function, and each specialization of any function template, specified in this header is a designated addressable function ([namespace.std]).